-The following requirements are prescribed for withdrawing from Indian Bible College.
-Failure to make official withdrawal may disqualify the student from reactivation at a later time or from financial reimbursement.
+The student must complete the formal withdrawal process according to the withdrawal checklist which can be obtained from the Registrar.
+Failure to make official withdrawal may disqualify the student from readmission later or from financial reimbursement.
+The checkout process includes:

-- 1) The student must notify the Registrar's office in writing. - 2) The student must make satisfactory financial arrangements with the Business Office. - 3) The student must complete formal withdrawal checkout process.
+- Notifying the Registrar's office in writing. - Making satisfactory financial arrangements with the Business Office.